ChickenProp/chickenprop.github.com/drafts/matched-betting.md

 But the interface isn't very good, I think partly because of the limits of the command line and partly because of a questionable design decision (see the README).
 And it can't show graphs, which I think would be nice.
 If you want to use it anyway, it's [on github](https://github.com/ChickenProp/matched-bets).

 If I were to dedicate more time to the project, I currently think I'd start again in Javascript.
 I think I have a vague idea of how a decent one could work.
 But right now, as far as I can tell there are no good calculators.

+[^lately]: Well, I haven't done any for a few months now.
+This post took a long time to write.

 [^risk-free]: I'm assuming that all free bets are "stake not returned", which means that if you win, you collect your winnings but you don't also get to keep the stake that wasn't yours in the first place.
 If you have a "stake returned" free bet, that effectively increases the odds on the back side by $1$.
 I've not yet encountered one of these, myself.